zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/3teardown/teardown.md

-# Teardown Your Oracle PeopleSoft Environment
+# Teardown your Oracle PeopleSoft Environment

 ## Introduction
 In this lab, we will decommission the PeopleSoft environment by deleting all the resources we created in OCI.